simoji-dev/simojio/README.md

 > anytree <br>
 > psutil <br>

-Note: For more recent python versions (>3.6), the multiprocessing pickling might not work for Windows.
+Note: For more recent python versions (>3.6), the multiprocessing pickling is failing.
+Thus, the python version needs to be python3.6.
 We work on that.
 Sorry for any inconvenience.

 ## Installation